lebenebou/AFKMonitor/README.md

 `python monitor.py 10 -1 0`
 The computer state is recorded every 10 minutes.
 The computer will shutdown **when unplugged**.
 The computer states are written to the CSV file immediately.

+## Tests
+`./Tests` contains tests for both performance and functionality.

+To run a performance test, simply run `python PerformanceTest.py`.
+This will benchmark the main functions of the project and makes identifying bottlenecks easier.